Protein is such an important part of our diet as it is used in many metabolic processes in our body.

 Muscle Growth

 A continuous turnover of the protein (synthesis and breakdown) maintains the functional integrity and quality of skeletal muscle.
 Hormones are important regulators of this remodeling process.
-Anabolic hormones stimulate human muscle growth mainly by increasing protein synthesis (growth hormone, insulin-like growth factors, and testosterone) or by decreasing protein breakdown (insulin).
+Anabolic hormones stimulate human muscle growth mainly by increasing protein synthesis e.g. growth hormone and testosterone.
 (2)

 Peptide Hormones

 There are literally dozens of hormones made from peptides, which are the building blocks of protein.
-Far too many to list here, but they include sex hormones, insulin, growth hormones, thyroid, adrenal, and pituitary hormones to mention just a few.
+There are far too many to list here, but they include sex hormones, insulin, growth hormones, thyroid, adrenal, and pituitary hormones to mention just a few.
 (3)

 Hormones in the gut